uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==
+= 1.9.4 =
+Added: Debug notices when a sitemap is incorrect

+= 1.9.3 =
+Needs re-work: Bugfix: Transients without expiration (if you have no external non-persistant storage your options table will grow), Props M. Bastian

 = 1.9.2 =
 Added: Toggle flush settings